Characterization of temperatures associated to Schrodinger operators with initial data in BMO spaces: Abstract

 \section{Abstract}

-Let $\L$ be a Schr\"odinger operator of the form $\L=-\Delta+V$ acting on $L^2(\mathbb R^n)$ where the nonnegative potential $V$ belongs to the reverse H\"older class $B_q$ for some $q\geq n.$ Let ${\rm BMO}_{{\mathcal{L}}}(\RR)$ denote the BMO space on $\RR$ associated to the Schr\"odinger operator $\L$.
-In this article we will show that a function $f\in {\rm BMO}_{{\mathcal{L}}}(\RR)$ is the trace of the solution of ${\mathbb L}u=u_{t}+\L u=0, u(x,0)= f(x),$ where $u$ satisfies a Carleson-type condition
+Let $\L$ be a Schr\"odinger operator of the form $\L=-\Delta+V$ acting on $L^2(\mathbb R^n)$ where the nonnegative potential $V$ belongs to the reverse H\"older class $B_q$ for some $q\ge n$.
+Let ${\rm BMO}_{{\mathcal{L}}}(\RR)$ denote the BMO space on $\RR$ associated to the Schr\"odinger operator $\L$.
+In this article we will show that a function $f\in {\rm BMO}_{{\mathcal{L}}}(\RR)$ is the trace of the solution of ${\mathbb L}u:=u_{t}+\L u=0, u(x,0)= f(x),$ where $u$ satisfies a Carleson-type condition

-Conversely, this Carleson condition characterizes all the ${\mathbb L}$-carolic functions whose traces belong to the space ${\rm BMO}_{{\mathcal{L}}}(\RR)$.
-This result extends the analogous characterization founded by Fabes and Neri in \cite{FN1} for the classical BMO space of John and Nirenberg.
+Conversely, this Carleson-type condition characterizes all the ${\mathbb L}$-carolic functions whose traces belong to the space ${\rm BMO}_{{\mathcal{L}}}(\RR)$.
+This result extends the analogous characterization found by Fabes and Neri in \cite{FN1} for the classical BMO space of John and Nirenberg.